-- By default, services are published to the root directory [root] of ArcGIS for Server.
+- By default, services are published to the root directory [root] of ArcGIS Server.
 Alternatively, services can be organized in folders within the root directory.
-Choose the folder where you want to publish the service, or create a new folder to contain the service.
+Choose the folder where you want to publish the service, or create a folder to contain the service.

 - Click Continue.

 The Service Editor displays.
 You'll use the Service Editor to choose what users can do with your image service and take fine-grained control of how the server will expose your image service.

 For information on specific parameters and capabilities, see Image services and their capabilities.